Services to Help Solve Your Challenges

 Guideline child support is based on a percentage of the obligor’s (the paying parent’s) monthly net resources:

-Once out of training, the doctor parent’s income will likely exceed the maximum amount of monthly net resources from which child support is calculated, which is currently $9,200 per month.
-Therefore, if you are planning to divorce a physician or you are a doctor going through divorce, the maximum guideline child support would be as follows:
+As of September 1, 2025, the maximum amount of monthly net resources used to calculate child support is $11,700.
+This means that if you are planning to divorce a physician or you are a doctor going through divorce, the maximum guideline child support would be as follows:

-In addition to child support, the parent receiving child support may desire to ask for the doctor parent to pay for a larger share of other expenses for the children, like private school tuition, extracurricular activities, or unreimbursed medical expenses.
-As additional support, perhaps the doctor parent would agree to continue to pay the mortgage on the family home as spousal support for a period of time so that the children and their primary parent do not have to move.
-These are not expenses a court would necessarily order the doctor parent to pay in all circumstances, but it would certainly merit consideration and discussion when determining physician divorce alimony and child support.
+In addition to child support, the parent receiving child support may request that the doctor parent contribute more to other child-related expenses, such as private school tuition, extracurricular activities, or unreimbursed medical costs.
+As part of spousal support, the doctor parent might also agree to cover major expenses such as the mortgage on the family home for a period of time, ensuring stability for the children and the primary caregiver.
+While courts may not automatically require these additional contributions, they are often part of the negotiation in physician divorce cases.

 After making barely enough to get by during residency and fellowship, doctors often make well into the six figures at their first jobs.
 However, there is often substantial debt that must be paid off.
 Whether the doctor spouse’s medical school loans are considered a separate or community liability requires a fact-specific inquiry, including when the loans were acquired and how the funds were used (for example, whether they were used solely for school expenses or to also pay the family’s living expenses).
 Many doctors have also refinanced their student loans, sometimes with both parties’ names on the new loan, which could also complicate the characterization of the loan.